 Things to Take Into Consideration

 When you are tempted not to wear that compression clothing, and you are tired of forcing yourself to walk and work at your recovery, remember this.
 He or she has done this before.
 They know what will give you the best results.
 They do not have a magic wand, and though there are creams that help, they may not have one that will instantly remove your scars.
 But they do have a formula.
-Alltheir instructions are part of that formula.
+All their instructions are part of that formula.
 They are not picking on you; they are ensuring you get the best medical advice there is so you can have the body you want with as little scarring as possible.

 Have you ever had a sore throat and the doctor gave you antibiotics?
 They probably said, “You will feel better soon, but finish the bottle.”
 Of course, you felt better soon, and you probably put the bottle in the medicine cabinet in case you ever got sick again.
 More than likely before too long, you got sick again.
 You felt like you were recovered, but you were not recovered.

 A few weeks into your recovery, you may be tempted to just do what you always have done.
 You are not in pain, and you know your body has more adjusting to do, but you assume it can do it without your help.
 So, you tuck those recovery instructions away and forget about them.
 This is a mistake.
 You are NOT recovered.
-You feel better but your body has been through surgery and it takes time to heal.
+You feel better but your body has been through liposuction and it takes time to heal.
 When you stop doing your part prematurely, you are asking for trouble.
 You paid for the doctor’s expert advice.
 Take it!